apache/fury-site/docs/json/getting-started.md

 ### JDK 25 and later

-On JDK 25 and later, opening `java.lang.invoke` to Fory core is not required, but is recommended.
+On JDK 25 and later, opening `java.lang.invoke` to Fory core is also recommended.
 It avoids the current-JDK Unsafe fallback and is required when Unsafe access is disabled or unavailable, including with `--sun-misc-unsafe-memory-access=deny`.
 For a classpath application: